Tooth and Claw (Doctor Who): Production

 Filming took place between 26 September and 27 October 2005.
 In the scene where the Doctor and Rose meet the Queen's guards, the Doctor slips into a Scottish accent, which is a reference to actor David Tennant's heritage.
 Michelle Duncan and Jamie Sives were unable to attend the readthrough for this story, and their parts were read by Tennant's parents, who happened to be visiting the Doctor Who set.
 Tennant told reporters at the series' press launch, "Because it's set in Scotland they were delighted to be asked to read in.
 My mum played Lady Isobel and my dad played Captain Reynolds and they were in seventh heaven.
 And they were genuinely cheesed off when they didn't get asked to play the parts for real!
 I was like, 'Chill-out, Mum and Dad, back in your box!'"

+When the Doctor is asked to identify himself, he says: "I'm Dr James McCrimmon from the township of Balamory."
+This is a reference to the Second Doctor's companion Jamie McCrimmon (Frazer Hines) and the CBeebies programme Balamory, which is filmed in the town of Tobermory on the Isle of Mull.

 Treowen House in Dingestow, Wales, was one of the sites for filming this episode, representing Torchwood House in the Scottish Highlands.
 Exterior shots were filmed at Craig-y-Nos Castle, Swansea Valley.
 The monk fight scene was filmed at a courtyard in Dyffryn Gardens, St Nicholas.

 At one point during filming, Billie Piper's hair caught fire.

 Interviewed in Doctor Who Confidential, director Euros Lyn said that various martial arts films were viewed in researching the opening fight sequence, including Crouching Tiger, Hidden Dragon.

 The werewolf in this story is computer-generated.
 Pauline Collins stated in a BBC press release that there were two performance artists who demonstrated the movements that the werewolf would do and talked about the problems of overacting in a situation where one was simply reacting to a green screen.
-A deleted scene was included on the boxset DVD, where the Doctor and Rose, after being knighted, run off towards the TARDIS.
+A deleted scene was included on the boxset DVD, where the Doctor and Rose, after being knighted and exiled from the British Empire, run off towards the TARDIS.